What every best Air Conditioners has:

-This article, which is free to non-subscribers, reveals which air conditioners came out on top in ConsumerReports.org's latest round of air-conditioner tests.
-Top picks among models for small, medium and large rooms are named.
-However, you'll need a subscription to see the full test results as well as the test results for other models.
+For those that don't have a ConsumerReports.org subscription, this article, which is free to non-subscribers, reveals which air conditioners came out on top in ConsumerReports.org's latest round of air-conditioner tests.
+The top three picks among models for small, medium and large rooms are listed here, in alphabetical order in each group.

 For TheSweethome.com's review on window air conditioners, editors combine advice from experts with their in-house testing, then use attributes such as energy efficiency, price and features to narrow the list down.
-The LG LW8016ER is identified as the best air conditioner for most rooms, while two other models from Frigidaire and Haier are named as good alternatives.
-However, the review only looks at models rated at 8,000 BTU, which the editors say is the most popular size at retail.
+The LG LW8016ER is once again identified as the best air conditioner for most rooms, while models from Frigidaire are named as good alternatives.
+However, the review focuses on models rated at 8,000 BTU, which the editors say is the most popular size at retail.

-HomeDepot.com carries hundreds of window air conditioners and accessories, as well as a few through the wall models.
-Site features include a handy diagram to help shoppers select the right size window air conditioner and narrow the field according to BTU, square footage and price categories.
+HomeDepot.com carries lots of window air conditioners and accessories, as well as a few through the wall models.
+Site features include a buying guide with a useful chart to help shoppers select the right size window air conditioner.
 Some models get only a handful of reviews, others get hundreds -- though those totals may include reviews originally posted on the manufacturer's site and also available elsewhere.

 Lowes.com also sells a good selection of window and in-wall air conditioners from various makers, though Frigidaire models get the most feedback by far.
 Users say whether or not they would recommend their air conditioner.
 As we see elsewhere, some of these reviews may be culled from the manufacturer's website.

 This retailer sells window air conditioners online and in its stores, carrying major brands such as GE, LG and Frigidaire.
-Many models have at least a handful of reviews, while some have hundreds and even more than a thousand.
-Window air conditioners make up the bulk of the offerings, but there's also a separate category for through-the-wall models and portable air conditioners.
+Many models have at least a handful of reviews, while some have hundreds.

 Amazon.com sells a large variety of room air conditioners, including window air conditioners.
 Sizes range, from small 5,000-BTU units to large models that are 13,000 BTU and over.
-Most models only get a handful of ratings, though other -- especially older -- models could get hundreds, or even thousands of reviews.
+Most models only get a handful of ratings, though other -- especially older -- models could get hundreds, or even more than 1,000 reviews.
 Elsewhere on the site, you can find feedback on through-the-wall and casement air conditioners.
 All reviews at Amazon.com are written by the site's users.

 Popular Mechanics tests seven window air conditioners in various sizes and presents its findings in a series of brief blurbs.
 Testing isn't well explained, but high points and low points are discussed.
-A few models are discontinued but several others are still readily available at retail.
+One model is in limited supply, but the rest are readily available at retail.

 Quite a few window air conditioners are sold on BestBuy.com and many models have ample feedback -- 100 or more reviews in some cases.
 All reviews are from Best Buy users.
 The site also pulls in feedback from manufacturer sites but keeps that separate.
 In-wall models are also available, but, as typical, get scant feedback.